-Air ducts around the front and rear brakes will be considered part of the braking system and shall not protrude beyond :
+Air ducts around the rear brakes will be considered part of the braking system and shall not protrude beyond :

-- a) A plane parallel to the ground situated at a distance of 160mm above the horizontal centre line of the wheel. - b) A plane parallel to the ground situated at a distance of 160mm below the horizontal centre line of the wheel. - c) A vertical plane parallel to the inner face of the wheel rim and displaced from it by 120mm toward the car centre plane.
+- a) A plane parallel to the ground situated at a distance of 160mm above the horizontal centre line of the wheel. - b) A plane parallel to the ground situated at a distance of 160mm below the horizontal centre line of the wheel. - c) A vertical plane parallel to the inner face of the wheel rim and displaced from it by 120mm toward the car centre plane. - d) In the forward direction, a radius of 330mm from the centre of the wheel or in the rearward direction a radius of 180mm from the centre of the wheel, when viewed from the side.